mainwp/Code-Snippets-Functions/Execute a function on a child site/WP Migrate DB Pro/README.md

-## WP Migrate DB Pro code snippets
+## WP Migrate code snippets

-Tested version of WordPress 5.9.3, plugin version was WP Migrate DB Pro 2.3.2.
+Tested version of WordPress 6.0, plugin version was WP Migrate 2.3.3.

-This file is a code snippet that is used for [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) plugin.
+This file is a code snippet that is used for [WP Migrate](https://deliciousbrains.com/wp-migrate-db-pro/) plugin.

 ## Things to do